Ecosystem Targets and Supporting Indicators

 The duration of hypoxia refers to the length of time during which hypoxia is observed in Long Island Sound.
 Hypoxia is most common during summer months when waters are stratified (preventing mixing of oxygen from the surface to the bottom) and temperatures are higher (so less oxygen stays in the dissolved form in the water).
 The Long Island Sound water quality monitoring program measures dissolved oxygen concentrations at multiple stations across the Sound every other week during summer months (June-September) and monthly thereafter.

-The 2020 hypoxic event lasted an estimated 43 days, beginning on July 10 and ending Sept.
-10. The duration does not include the period between Aug.
-16 and Sept.
-7 when oxygen levels in those three stations were greater than 3.0 mg/L. The duration was below the average of 54 days for the entire time series.
+The 2021 hypoxic event lasted an estimated 47 days, beginning on July 23 and ending Sept.
+7. The duration was below the average of 54 days for the entire time series.

 Here are links to find data on dissolved oxygen levels and the extent of hypoxia in Long Island Sound: